nalcorg/nalcorg/docs/correspondence.md

 ### Review Correspondence Details
 <kbd>![review-correspondence-details](img/USPS/Executive/2.png)</kbd>

-Here you can see the Correspondence Details form page, with textboxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates
+Here you can see the Correspondence Details form page, with text boxes for Subject and Issue, a dropdown for Category, and date pickers for Received, Letter Dated, and Deadline dates

 You can also see the Executive Comments box -- here, you can enter feedback and instructions if you would like to return this Correspondence to the Assignee for further processing -- you can return to this screen at a later time to enter comments, if necessary